micahwoods/micahwoods.github.io/_posts/2017-07-17-green-speed-joyplot.md

 ---
 layout: post
-title: "Green speed joyplot and the work to produce these conditions"
+title: "Green speed ridgeline plot and the work to produce these conditions"
 subtitle: More about the ease of producing green speeds by species
 share-img: "http://www.asianturfgrass.com/img/poa_green.jpg"
 tags: [green speed, mowing, fertilizer]